alexandermjones/overwatch-queue-discord-bot/README.md

 ## Usage

-Run the bot_code folder with python to start the bot.
+Run the code folder with python (in the right virtual environment) to start the bot.
 ```
 python3 bot_code
 ```
-Type `!help` in your Discord server to see the available commands:
+Type `!help` in your Discord server to see the available commands and check the bot is working:

 ```
   add            Add a player to the queue.